Maui Beach Portrait & Wedding Photography – Frequently Asked Questions

 How many pictures do you take?

 I tend to take a lot of pictures.
 Any one photo shoot can easily generate 200-400 pictures, or more if a large family, group or wedding.
-I’d rather have more than less, and even with the compiling of edited images onto the CD, I am more liberal than conservative in which images to include.
+I’d rather have more than less, and even with the compiling of edited images onto the thumb drive, I am more liberal than conservative in which images to include.
 I would rather you have more choice than less.
 In any given compilation, which often includes well over several dozen beautiful, and sometimes stunning, images, you may find half of them to your liking and half of those again real ‘keepers.’
 Because taste differs, what I may have found to be the best of the lot, you may not see them that way, and what you find the best of the lot, I may not see that way.
 To make sure you get the best images that you like, I include an over selection of final images.
 Of course, a portrait session with an individual will have less final images than a large family.
 But, whether an individual or a family, a party or a wedding, the collection of images you get will stand out far above any snapshots taken with a cell phone by friends.
 The Maui portrait photography photo shoot activity aims to provide you with images you will value long after the photo shoot is over.

 What is the cost of a photo shoot activity?

 My fees are based on number of people and time involved and may range from $400 to $800 or more if the family is very large or if multiple families or a group, such as a wedding or other events.
-In every instance, the fee is all inclusive and covers the photography, editing, compiling images onto a CD, mailing the CD to you and a private, password protected online gallery.
+In every instance, the fee is all inclusive and covers the photography, editing, compiling images onto a thumb drive, mailing the thumb drive to you and a private, password protected online gallery.
 For more information, visit the Rates page.

 What if we have several generations in our group?